Yggdrasill7D6/ASE_Submit/README.md

 - Expect to Do (ETD) — A summary outlining the anticipated behavior of the program or other expectations from the user.

 ## 1 File Structure
-In folder "data/":
+In folder "data/", important files are:
 - Pattern_Catalog_66.xlsx: Pattern Catelog of 66 lexico-syntactic patterns based on 1000 questions in the pattern discovery set
 - PatternDiscovery_1000.csv: Pattern discovery set of 1,000 questions, artifacts from open coding procedure, including maunally identified sentences containing ETD/PS, pattern_code of summarized patterns, labels
 - Validation_1000.csv: Validation set of 1,000 questions, validation results from Heuristic approach, including predicted patterns and corresponding predicted label
-- Pattern_code_list.csv (pattern code from Pattern Catalog) is a utility file for Heuristic approach
-- issue.csv (1000 questions from validation set) is a utility file for Heuristic approach and LLM
-- tag_dict.csv is a utility file for preprocessing, part of N-gram extraction process, used by SVM approach
-- sub-folder prompt: contains required system message and example for the CoT prompt used by GPT models

 In folder "code/":
 - Hueristic_NLP.zip: Implementation for the heuristic approach
-- SVM.ipynb: Implementation for the SVM approach, requirements: scikit-learn package installed, detail instructions included in the jupyter notebook
+- SVM.ipynb: Implementation for the SVM approach
-- Pretrained_Detection.ipynb: Implementation for the pre-trained models, requirements: tensorflow2 with GPU, detail instructions included in the jupyter notebook
+- Pretrained_Detection.ipynb: Implementation for the pre-trained models
-- Pretrained_withPattern_Detection.ipynb: Implementation for the pre-trained models with pattern features added, detail instructions included in the jupyter notebook
+- Pretrained_withPattern_Detection.ipynb: Implementation for the pre-trained models with pattern features added
-- OpenAI_Detect.ipynb: Implementation for GPT-3.5 Turbo and GPT-4o, requirements: OpenAI package installed, detail instructions included in the jupyter notebook
+- OpenAI_Detect.ipynb: Implementation for CoT Prompting on GPT-3.5 Turbo and GPT-4o

-In folder "experiment/":
+In folder "experiment/", three sub-folders are:
-- svm: validation results as shown in Table 4 in the paper
+- svm: Validation results from the SVM approach (Table 4 in the paper)
-- pretrained: validation results as shown in Table 4 in the paper
+- pretrained: Validation results from the pre-trained models (Table 4 in the paper)
-- OpenAI: validation results as shown in Table 5 and 7 in the paper
+- OpenAI: Validation results from the LLMs (Table 5 and 7 in the paper)

 ## 2 Dataset Summary
 A sample set of approximately 5,000 questions extracted from over 21K issue-solution pairs published by Shi et al., covering eight active domains on Gitter: front end framework, mobile, data science, DevOps, blockchain platform, collaboration, web app, and programming language.
 A dataset of 2,000 questions were curated after preprocessing (e.g., noise filtering) and then two subsets were created from these: